erikdubois/AntergosMate/README.md

 	- base installation (no DE)
 	- GNOME
 	- kde
-	- cinnamon
+	- Mate
 	- mate
 	- xfce4
 	- openbox

-This page is about installing Cinnamon.
+This page is about installing Mate.